raoul361/AWS-hash-cracking/README.md

-# AWS-hash-cracking
-Cracking hashes using AWS GPU instances
+# Cracking hashes using AWS GPU instances

 ## The Concept